pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 - $\frac{d \theta}{dt}$ = Change in position with respect to unit change in time
 - $\frac{dm}{dt}$ = Change in momentum with respect to unit change in time

-Hence, solving the above equations, we can simulate the system $S$; for example, given the initial positions $\theta$ and initial momenta $m$, we can figure out the change in positions and momenta, thereby figuring out the updated $\theta$ and $m$, and so on.
-Hence, using Hamilton's equations of motion in such a way, we can figure out how the bodies in the system would move over time, provided that they do not interact, since Hamilton's equations of motion do not account for interactions between bodies.
-However, in the case of using Hamilton's equations of motion for sampling from a posterior, we have no need to worry about any "interactions".
+Hence, solving the above equations, we can simulate the system $S$; for example, given the initial position $\theta$ and initial momentum $m$, we can figure out the change in the position and momentum across time.
+Hence, using Hamilton's equations of motion in such a way, and using our knowledge of the forces acting on the body (describable as functions of the momentum), we can figure out how the body in the system would move over time.
+In the case of using Hamilton's equations of motion for sampling from a posterior, the forces are an imaginary momentum and the contours of the posterior distribution, both acting upon an imaginary point representing the sampler.

+**NOTE**: _The "forces" described in the context of HMC are meant to guide the efficient exploration of the posterior distribution.
+The contours of the posterior are a given, so the only thing we can tweak to improve the sampler's performance is the momentum, which can be chosen by us._

 ---